 We all know that too much sugar isn’t good for you, especially the processed kind.
 It can lead to weight gain, make your energy levels inconsistent, cause breakouts, and increases your risk of things like heart disease and diabetes.
 Still, most Americans eat way too much sugar on a daily basis.
+Besides getting enough exercise out in the streets or in a gym, or on your at-home treadmill, top nutrition is key to a healthy life.
 For a healthy diet, men should consume at most 37.5 grams or nine teaspoons of sugar per day.
 Women should eat no more than 25 grams or six teaspoons.
 However, some studies have shown that the average American eats 76 grams of sugar per day, or the equivalent of 19 teaspoons.
 Thankfully, there are relatively easy ways to cut back on sugar.

 Companies sneak so much sugar into products you wouldn’t expect.
 Jarred tomato sauce is a big culprit of added sugar, as is peanut butter.
 Always check how many grams of sugar per serving are in all your processed food.
 You should also read the ingredients list.
 Some foods have naturally occurring sugars, but if you see sugar (by any name—glucose, dextrose, sucrose, maltose and high-fructose corn syrup) on the list of ingredients, you know it contains added sugar.

 Eat Real Food